Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 ## Flash Jetson with JetPack

-First of all you need to format a micro SD card (you can use SD Card Formatter software) and insert it in the Jetson Orin Nano.
-Connect the port FC REC and GND with a jumper wire before turning the power on.
+First of all, you need to format a micro SD card (you can use SD Card Formatter software) and insert it into the Jetson Orin Nano.
+Connect the FC REC and GND ports with a jumper wire before turning the power on.
 If you need more guidance [here](images/jetson_recovery_mode.jpg) is an image that might help you.

 Plug the USB-A to USB-C cable on the Jetson and a computer with the NVIDIA SDK Manager software.
 Launch the SDK Manager and connect.
 Since your Jetson is in recovery mode, you should be able to select it in the "Target Hardware" section.
 Choose "JetPack 6.0 (rev. 2)" in the "SDK Version" section and continue to step 2 (no need to download DeepStream).